Collins clinches first title after tough year - RFI

 Palermo (Italy) (AFP)

-Danielle Collins of the United States became the WTA's 14th first time champion of 2021 when she clinched the Palermo title on Sunday.
+Danielle Collins of the United States became the WTA's 14th first time champion of 2021 when she clinched the Palermo clay court title on Sunday.

-The 27-year-old top seed eased past Romanian qualifier Elena-Gabriela Ruse, 6-4, 6-2 in the final.
+The 27-year-old top seed eased past Romanian qualifier Elena-Gabriela Ruse, ranked at 137 in the world, 6-4, 6-2 in the final.

 The American did not drop a set all week at the tournament.

+"It's given me so much self-confidence to finally win a tournament, because I've been on tour now for a couple of years, and that was one of my goals," said the 44th-ranked Collins.

-Victory came after a tough year for Collins who was off tour between March and the French Open in May.
+Victory came after a tough year for the American who was off tour between March and the French Open in May.

 She had needed surgery to remove "a cyst the size of a tennis ball from my ovary", she told Britain's Daily Telegraph.